dotnet/spark/docs/building/windows-instructions.md

 ```powershell
 mvn -f src/scala/microsoft-spark-4-0/pom.xml clean package
 ```

+`clean package` includes Spark 4 tests that use `SparkContext.addFile`.
+On Windows, complete the WinUtils setup in prerequisite 6 before running this command.

 Its bridge is `src\scala\microsoft-spark-4-0\target\microsoft-spark-4-0_2.13-<version>.jar` and requires a Scala 2.13 Spark 4.0 runtime with JDK 17.
 Building this bridge does not prove full API or deployment compatibility.
 See the [migration guide](../migration-guide.md#upgrading-after-spark-2x-support-removal) for package matching and clean-output requirements.